-Our care plans, created by experts and combined with immediate access to specialist level practitioners, allow our nurses to rapidly respond to the constantly changing challenges of irreversible illness.
-Some symptoms can be relieved by simple measures such as repositioning, massage, relaxation techniques, and distraction through arts and other activities.
+Our care plans, created by experts and combined with immediate access to specialist level practitioners, allow our nurses to rapidly respond to the evolving challenges of advanced illness.
+Some symptoms are relieved by simple measures such as repositioning, massage, relaxation techniques, and distraction through arts and other activities.
 Other require potent medications used in the inpatient setting by experts in the field.
 Connecticut Hospice provides both.

 In treating the patient, the Hospice physician and pharmacist are guided by repeated assessments, with adjustments in medications, and times of administration so that the patient will be as comfortable as possible.